 These particular snowflakes are cut from the same cloth, but as a handmade treat, still retain personalities all their own.
 Celebrating simplicity, they’re merely the best vanilla cookie you’ve ever tasted.
 Boldly infused with powder from the whole bean, they’re not shy about shouting this warm, classic flavor from the rooftops- Or wherever else they may settle.
 Mochiko is the secret to keeping each bite soft and tender, while remaining firm enough to resist spreading in the oven.
 Do not confuse this with regular rice flour, as the texture is very different.

 Whether your snow day involves making snowmen or spending an unseasonably sweltering afternoon in the kitchen, may the end results always be as sweet!

-On a lightly floured surface, roll out the first ball of dough to about 1/8th of an inch in thickness.
-Use your favorite cookie cutters to shape the cookies, and place them on baking sheets lined with silpats or parchment paper.
+- On a lightly floured surface, roll out the first ball of dough to about 1/8th of an inch in thickness.
+Use your favorite cookie cutters to shape the cookies, and place them on baking sheets lined with silicone baking mats or parchment paper.
 Brush any excess flour off the cookies, but don’t go crazy if it still has a light coating; most of it will bake in seamlessly.

 - Bake for about 8 – 14 minutes, depending on the size of your cookies, until no longer shiny and the edges are firm.
 Don’t wait for them to brown because they will become overcooked and dry by the time they cool.